mattstruble/mattstruble.github.io/content/blog/ai-boost-workflow/index.md

 If you’d like to see what that feels like, you can try it today.
 I’d love to hear what you think, and how it could better fit your workflow.

 {{< admonition type=note >}}
-As of writing this Git AI is still in alpha.
+As of writing this Git AI is still in early stages of development.
 Feedback and ideas are welcome on the [GitHub repository](https://github.com/mattstruble/git-ai).
 {{< /admonition >}}